There’s a shocking amount of stuff being written online about bugout bags, go bags, get-out-of-Dodge (GOOD) bags, survival kits, emergency packs, etc.

 I have two versions of my off-person every day carry bag.
 Both are backpacks.
 One is my firearms-oriented bag.
 It includes reloads for my revolver and two or three extra magazines for the Glock.
 If the Glock is not on my person, it is in the bag.
 It holds another folding knife and a spare flashlight, but the majority of the contents are for tactical medicine or trauma, such as those caused by gunshots or an explosion.
 That includes a CAT tourniquet, a SWAT-T tourniquet, QuikClot, an Israeli battle dressing, gauze pads, triangular bandages, EMT shears, sports tape, elastic wrap, and all sorts of small first aid items like a tweezer and ibuprofen.
 In the front pocket is food, which includes packets of mixed nuts, Power Bars, Snickers, and hard candies.
 The bag also contains more pedestrian items, like pens, a small notebook, a list of important phone numbers, chap stick, hand sanitizer, cell phone charger, spare keys, and a small AM/FM radio that runs on AAA batteries and requires an earphone.
 All this fills up only the first compartment, leaving plenty of room for work-related gear in the main compartment.

-The other bag is my computer bag, and because I often fly with it, I am very careful to let nothing related to guns, ammunition or anything else that might trigger the TSA’s sniffing machine touch the bag.
+The other bag is my computer bag, and because I often fly with it, I am very careful to let nothing touch the bag related to guns, ammunition or anything else that might trigger the TSA’s sniffing machine.
 It not only includes my laptop in its own protected pouch, but related gear like the power cable, Ethernet cable, encrypted USB thumb drive, etc. It contains a USB charger and cables for lighting and several USB devices.
 It also has a few food items, some wet naps, a spare 18650 battery (which can be charged using one of the USB cables) and my travel wallet.
 The travel wallet contains all my hotel, airline and rental car membership cards, one credit card, and $200 in cash for use in an emergency.
 The only key I store in it, is the key to the lock on my hard-shell gun case because the last thing I want to do is land in some city and be unable to unlock my guns.

 If I’m heading out of the house, I generally take the first bag.
 If I am heading out of town via an airline or into a controlled environment where weapons are prohibited, then I take the computer bag.
 If my wife and I head out of town via car, I take both.